Sceptre/sceptre/website/docs/stack_config.md

 ### parameters

 <div class="alert alert-danger">
 <strong>Warning</strong>: Sensitive data such as passwords or secret keys should not be stored in plaintext in stack config files.
-Instead, they should be passed in from the CLI using :ref:`templating`, or set via an environment variable with the <a href="#environment_variable">environment variable resolver</a>.
+Instead, they should be passed in from the CLI with <a href="/docs/environment_config#var">User Variables</a>, or set via an environment variable with the <a href="#environment_variable">environment variable resolver</a>.
 </div>

 A dictionary of key-value pairs to be supplied to a CloudFormation or Troposphere template as parameters.
 The keys must match up with the name of the parameter, and the value must be of the type as defined in the template.
 Note that Boto3 throws an exception if parameters are supplied to a template that are not required by that template.
 Resolvers can be used to add functionality to this key.
 Find out more in the [Resolvers](#resolvers) section.